raufur-simanto/Ecommerce-Site/README.md

 ```

 ### 2. Environment Setup
-Copy the environment example file:
+Create a `.env` file in the root directory:
 ```bash
 cp .env.example .env
 ```